 East Riding College seeks a new Principal & CEO to lead, shape and inspire our vibrant organisation as our long-standing Principal retires after many successful years.
 Recently Ofsted-assured as a Good college, with many strengths, and an excellent academic record, we are an impressive college in every aspect, yet we won't rest on our laurels as we strive to become Outstanding in all our delivery and operational areas.
 We are at the heart of the East Riding Community, with fantastic new college campuses at Beverley and Bridlington.
 We are financially robust, and keen to continue to build on our reputation, working with many key stakeholders and committed partners.
-You may be a Principal already, keen to lead in FE or an aspirational Vice or Deputy Principal, ready for your next move, and keen to put your own stamp on us!
+COLLEGE PRINCIPAL Salary £110 - £120k for an outstanding candidate + relocation You will be an ambitious FE senior leader, ready and capable of leading us through the next evolution of the sector, navigating it's many challenges, some known, some unknown. the role contact Ian Sackree 07795 271559 or David Beynon 07970 042334 You may be a Principal already, keen to lead in FE or an aspirational Vice or Deputy Principal, ready for your next move, and keen to put your own stamp on us!
 The two College campuses are located in a beautiful part of Yorkshire, serving market and coastal towns as well as a mixed business, agricultural and tourism economy.
 Candidates will not fail to be impressed by the region, which has much to offer.
 In return, we offer a progressive, market rate salary package, a supportive committed Board of Governors, underpinned by superb staff and students who we are justifiably very proud of.
 Closing date: Monday 7th August 2017 Our Assessment Centre is scheduled for Friday 8th and Saturday 9th September.
+To apply for this role or to download an application pack visit: www.protocol.co.uk/east-riding